uzzalcse/vacation_rental_tests/README.md

-# Vacation Rental Home Page Automation Testing
+# Vacation Rental Homepage Automation Testing

 ## Description

-This project automates the testing of a vacation rental details page (https://www.alojamiento.io/) to validate key elements and functionalities.
-The script checks several SEO-related test cases such as:
+This project automates the testing of a vacation rental details page ([https://www.alojamiento.io/](https://www.alojamiento.io/)) to validate key elements and functionalities.
+It performs the following key tests for SEO and functionality:

-- H1 tag existence
+- Verifies the existence of the `<h1>` tag.
-- HTML tag sequence validation (H1-H6)
+- Ensures proper HTML heading tag sequence (`<h1>` to `<h6>`).
-- Image alt attribute validation
+- Validates the presence of `alt` attributes in images.
-- URL status code validation (404 check)
+- Checks URL status codes (e.g., 404 errors).
-- Currency filter functionality
+- Tests the functionality of the currency filter.
-- Scraping of script data and storing it in an Excel file
+- Scrapes and records relevant script data into an Excel file.

-# Project Structure
+## Project Structure

 📁 vacation_rental_tests/
 ├── 📁 reports/